- You can afford beautiful, healthy teeth without financial burdens.

 If you want to insure several family members, it is important to choose individual rates that provide optimum dental cover for children and adults.

 50% of all children and young people between the ages of seven and 14 need braces to correct misaligned teeth.
 The costs for this amount to between €2,000 and €7,000.
-They are only covered by public health insurance in the case of serious misaligned teeth.
-Private insurances offer significantly more comprehensive and higher-quality benefits.
+They are only covered by statutory insurance in the case of serious misaligned teeth.
+With a few exceptions, only treatments up to the age of 18 are covered.
+Private insurances offer significantly more comprehensive and higher-quality benefits, from which – unlike in statutory insurance – young adults can also benefit.

 Prophylaxis and tooth preservation are also relevant issues for children.
 Dentures can be necessary after accidents, but also then, when permanent teeth do not grow for genetic reasons.

 It is advisable to take a dental policy for children from the age of two to three.
-The insurance companies offer particularly favorable rates for children.
+The insurance companies offer particularly favorable rates for children and young adults.

 Insurances for adults

-In practice, the cost of dentures plays a vital role in dental protection for adults — private insurances should therefore be particularly effective in this area.
-Nevertheless, when comparing different tariffs, you should also keep an eye on the insurance benefits for prophylaxis and tooth preservation.
-For example, the cost of a dental cleaning can be up to €100.
-Dental cleanings are usually conducted twice a year.
+In practice, the cost of dentures plays a vital role in dental protection for adults — private dental insurance plans should therefore be particularly effective in this area.
+Nevertheless, when comparing different tariffs, you should also keep an eye on insurance coverage for prophylaxis and tooth preservation.
+For example, the cost of a professional cleaning can be up to €100.
+Professional dental cleaning is usually conducted twice a year.
 Without additional insurance, you can expect to pay for two professional cleanings €200 per year.
 With additional insurance, however, you only pay a deductible of €10 to €15 for a single treatment.

-Additional dental insurance in Germany — how do I find the right plan?
+Additional dental insurance in Germany — how do I find the right dental plan?

 To find suitable rates, there is no way around a comparison of different offers.
 If necessary, expert advice from an independent insurance broker can also be useful for choosing the right insurance.